mattkgreene/crypto_stats_and_tweets_elt/README.md

 ### Crypto Stats and Tweets ELT

-#### Now we get into the udacity capstone data ingestion and processing part of this project.
+Now we get into the udacity capstone data ingestion and processing part of this project.

-#### Ultimately I choose to follow a similar process to what is in the mkg_airflow repository where I am using airflow to run a sequence of tasks.
+Ultimately, I choose to follow a similar process to what is in the mkg_airflow repository where I am using airflow to run a sequence of tasks.

 #### Data Model